BrunoBoehm/code-notes/ruby.md

 ```

 ### Collect and Map
-Remember the `.each` method does not change the return value.
-It implicitly returns the original array.
+**Remember the `.each` method does not change the return value.
+It implicitly returns the original array**.

 ```ruby
 toppings = ["pickles", "mushrooms", "bacon"]